Madras Music Season: The festival

 The Music Season has grown over the years, and has been described as one of the world's largest cultural events.
 Generally, the concerts take place in the afternoons and nights, and consists of all sorts of Carnatic music compositions and improvisations.
 In 2004–2005, there were over 1200 performances by about 600 artists (about 700 vocal, 250 instrumental, 200 dance, 50 drama and others).
+During the season, most of the sabha venues host canteens & stalls, such that the listeners can have meals in between the concerts.

+Several concerts are organized as part of the Chennaiyil Thiruvaiyaaru week-long music festival.

-Sabhas and Halls
+Sabhas and halls

 The performances are typically organised by sabhās.
-A Carnatic sabhaa is an organisation that helps conduct concerts and bestow titles and awards to artists to recognise talent.
-Most sabhaas own a hall (or two).
-Some smaller sabhaas rent a hall during the season.
+A Carnatic sabha is an organisation that helps conduct concerts and bestow titles and awards to artists to recognise talent.
+Most sabhas own a hall (or two).
+Some smaller sabhas rent a hall during the season.
 Generally, the main halls, on average, can accommodate about 300 people while the mini can take no more than 75 people.
 Most performances are held in such halls.

-Prominent Sabhas
+Prominent sabhas

-The following prominent sabhaas have regularly organised concerts during the Music Season:
+The following prominent sabhas have regularly organised concerts during the Music Season: